This article describes steps to enable or disable BitLocker drive auto-unlock in Windows 11.

 Disable or enable auto-unlocking for BitLocker drive in Windows 11

-As described above, if you enable BitLocker on a fixed or removable drive, you can turn on or off auto-unlocking so that after you successfully sign into Windows, the fixed or removable drive will unlock so you can access the secured content.
+As described above, if you enable BitLocker on a fixed or removable drive, you can turn auto-unlocking on or off so that after you successfully sign into Windows, the fixed or removable drive will unlock to access the secured content.

 Here’s how to do that in Windows 11.